-All employees will submit medical evidence, including a TB test or chest x-ray, indicating that they are free of TB, from the Employer's designated medical facility.
+At the Employer's discretion, employees may be required to submit medical evidence, including a TB test or chest x-ray, indicating that they are free of TB, from the Employer's designated medical facility.
 The evidence must be submitted before the employee may perform paid work.
-The Employer will offer new employees vaccination for HepA and HepB.
+The Employer may offer new employees vaccination for HepA and HepB.

 Article 13.
-SEPARATION & REHIRING
+Separation & Rehiring